Dr Sayani Ghosh.(1) Dr Ramkrishna Chatterjee.(2) Dr Jaharlal Barman.(3)

 Finally, when the patient came to us we suggest him to do a chest X-Ray both PA and Lateral view which revealed pleural effusion on right lung and later, HRCT of chest confirmed it to be a case of pleural thickening.

-Physical General: Patient was fatty.
+Patient was fatty.
 He was also complaining of foul smelling sweat in both the soles especially in winter and drenching sweat especially about the head in the summer.
 Patient had a great tendency to take cold easily.
-Used to suffer from constipation.
-Couldnot tolerate cold and wet weather.
+Used to suffer from constipation. could not tolerate cold and wet weather.

 Clinical findings and diagnostic assessment:

-On previous Chest X-Ray, diffuse right pulmonary opacities in the lower lobes.
+On previous Chest X-Ray, diffuse right pulmonary capacities in the lower lobes.

 Blood test revealed increased ESR, CRP.